6 steps to master your content creation process in 2026 (plus 9 content creation tools)

 5. Decide on content promotion channels

-Once all those creative ideas have been brought to fruition and your content is ready, you need to make sure people actually see them.
+Once all those creative ideas are brought to fruition and your content is ready, you need to ensure people actually see it.
 That’s where your promotion plan comes in.

 Here are some powerful distribution channels to consider: